mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

    partition will specify how much capacity it will consume from the capacity pool, which allows the scheduler to keep track of available capacity in a pool and decide whether a partition can be allocated.
-A device will separatly set the capacities that is published for the partition.
+A device will separately define the capacities that are accessible to the user for the partition.

 1. Mixins, which allows devices and resource pools to reference a mixin object that defines some properties and that when used, will extend the properties